When men shave their faces, it usually goes a little something like this…

 Aftershave Vs. Moisturiser

-The difference between aftershave balm and moisturiser are subtle.
+The difference between aftershave balm and moisturiser is subtle.

 Moisturisers aren’t just for girls, men benefit from regular using them, too.
-They’re a far superior option post shave over Eau De Toilettes, as they replenish moisture, cool, sooth and nourish the skin.
+They’re a far superior option post-shave over Eau De Toilettes, as they replenish moisture, cool, sooth,e and nourish the skin.

 The Benefits of Using an Aftershave Balm